Overview

 Recommended App Structure

-one would like to set brekapoint in the main server
+one would like to set brekapoint in the main server, but

 Bootstrap 5 in mind, which means that the expected appearance of the